OHDSI/OHDSI-in-a-Box/README.md

 ## OHDSI-in-a-Box deployment instructions

-0. Install an RDP client to access you OHDSI-in-a-Box instance **Windows** Windows includes an RDP client by default.
-To verify, type mstsc at a Command Prompt window.
-If your computer doesn't recognize this command, see the [Windows home page and search](https://windows.microsoft.com/) for the download for the Microsoft Remote Desktop app.
+0. Install an RDP client to access you OHDSI-in-a-Box instance **Windows** includes an RDP client by default.
+To verify, in the search box on the taskbar, type Remote Desktop Connection, and then select Remote Desktop Connection.
+If your computer doesn't show this application, see the [Windows home page and search](https://windows.microsoft.com/) for the download for the Microsoft Remote Desktop app.
 **Mac OS X** Download the Microsoft Remote Desktop app from the Mac App Store.
 **Linux** Use [rdesktop](http://www.rdesktop.org/).

 1. Begin the deployment process by clicking the **Launch Stack** button at the top of this page.
 This will take you to the [CloudFormation Manage Console](https://console.aws.amazon.com/cloudformation/) and specify the OHDSI Cloudformation template URL (https://s3.amazonaws.com/ohdsi-rstudio/ohdsi-in-a-box.yaml).
 In the top-right corner of the console, choose the AWS Region in which you'd like to deploy the OHDSI environment, and then click **Next**.